wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

-= 3.1.9 - Released on 31 May 2024 =
+= 3.1.9 - Released on 19 June 2024 =
+* Fix: To prevent the keyboard from opening on mobile view when clicking on single calendar.
+* Fix: List of services in order issue fixed.
+* Fix: Disable book now button on empty form issue fixed.
+* New: Latest WC[9.0.0] and WP[6.5.4].

+= 3.1.8 - Released on 03 June 2024 =
 * Fix: language issue fixed by client
-* New: Booking Calendar filter added
 * New: Booking Calendar filter added
 * New: Set available upto date for single calender
 * New: Latest WP[6.5.3] and WC[8.9.1]